Annette Hilgendorf

 Dr. rer. nat., Dipl.-Biotech.

 Dr. Hilgendorf joined df-mp in 2003 and is a member of the firm’s biotechnology and pharmaceuticals practice groups.
-She is authorized to represent clients before the German Patent and Trademark Office, the German Federal Patent Court, the European Patent Office as well as the European Intellectual Property Office.
+She is authorized to represent clients before the German Patent and Trademark Office, the Unified Patent Court (UPC), the German Federal Patent Court, the European Patent Office as well as the European Intellectual Property Office.

 + 49 89 210 296 0